Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 This muscle works in connection with the other abdominal muscles—the internal and external obliques, which run diagonally up and down the sides of your torso, attaching from the bottom of the ribcage to the top of the pelvis; and the transversus abdominis, which wraps around your stomach area and stretches from the sternum to the pubic bone—that make up your core.
 So, if you’re looking to strengthen your lower abs, working all four of these muscles will get you there.

-Fortunately, you don’t have to do 1,000 leg lifts and endless crunches to activate the lower abdominal area.
+Fortunately, you don’t have to do 1,000 leg lifts and endless crunches to exercise your lower abs.
 While many of us are familiar with the “burn” in our abs during an intense exercise, that might not get you the desired result.
 In fact, tension is the secret ingredient to strengthening and toning your muscles.
 Many single-leg yoga poses and twists activate all of the lower abdominal muscles, because their primary functions are to keep your torso straight, or not wobbling too far to one side in a balancing posture.
 While you may feel a burn while doing the poses below, noticing engagement is the most important sensation.

-7 yoga poses to exercise your lower abs
+7 poses serving as exercises for your lower abs

 In this one-leg standing posture, your obliques will be engaged to keep your torso squarely over the top of your hips, fighting the tendency to lean toward the lifted leg.
 The transversus abdominis also clicks on to reduce as much of the sway as possible.